 To their east, in modern Iran, the Sumerians had the people of Elam (the Elamites), who they both traded with and fought with, at different times.
 To their west, the Sumerians had the Amorites, who spoke a Semitic language (related to modern Hebrew and Arabic).

 The Sumerians seems to have begun to use writing by around 3000 BC, which allows us to know more about them, though we still can't really read their earliest writing.
 The Sumerians also used bronze.
-Sumer may be the first place where tin was added to copper to make bronze, maybe because there is so little stone there for tools.
+Sumer may be the first place where metal-workers added tin to copper to make bronze, maybe because there is so little stone there for tools.

-They built big temples, called ziggurats, and mud-brick walls around their cities.
+The Sumerians built big temples, called ziggurats, and mud-brick walls around their cities.
 They began big irrigation projects, digging canals and ditches to bring water from the Tigris and the Euphrates to the land between them so people could grow food there.
-In this way more people could live in the same amount of land.
+With irrigation and farming, more people could live in the same amount of land.

 The Sumerians told a story that all this happened "before